Parent Rights in Ohio Special Education: What the Law Actually Guarantees

 Free Support for Ohio Parents

-OCECD (Ohio Coalition for Education of Children with Disabilities) provides free consultations, training, and support for Ohio parents navigating IEP disputes.
+OCECD (Ohio Coalition for the Education of Children with Disabilities) provides free consultations, training, and support for Ohio parents navigating IEP disputes.
 This is funded specifically to help you exercise these rights.

 Disability Rights Ohio (DRO) provides free legal assistance in qualifying special education cases.